modular/modular/KGEN/docs/public/programming-manual.md

         return (lhs + rhs).reduce_add()
 ```

-This makes use of the `@parameter if` feature, which is an if statement that
+This makes use of the `@parameter if` feature, which is an `if` statement that
-runs at compile time.
+runs at compile-time.
 It requires that its condition be a valid parameter
-expression, and ensures that only the live branch of the if is compiled into
+expression, and ensures that only the live branch of the `if` statement is
-the program.
+compiled into the program.

 ### Mojo types are just parameter expressions

 While we've shown how you can use parameter expressions within types, in both
 Python and Mojo, type annotations can themselves be arbitrary expressions.
 Types in Mojo have a special metatype type, allowing type-parametric algorithms
-and functions to be defined, for example one can define an algorithm like the
+and functions to be defined.
+For example, you can define an algorithm like the
 C++ `std::vector` class like this:

 ```mojo